aspose-slides/Aspose.Slides-Documentation/net/release-notes/release-notes-2023/aspose-slides-for-net-23-3-release-notes/_index.md

 ## Public API Changes ##

-## Animation timing settings - Rewind when done playing - ITiming.Rewind has been added ##
+## Animation timing settings: Rewind when done playing - ITiming.Rewind has been added ##

-The ITiming.Rewind attribute have been added to specify if the effect will rewind when done playing.
+The ITiming.Rewind attribute has been added to specify whether an effect will rewind after playing.

 ![Rewind when done playing](rewind.png)